Qolbyltfh/tokoku-frontend/README.md

 # tokoku-frontend
- please go to http://localhost:3000/products to view the task, thankyou
+ please go to http://localhost:3000/products on branch dev to view the task, thankyou